ShoGinn/ginn.space/content/home/experience.md

     company_logo: org-ussf
     location: Virginia
     date_start: '2019-09-01'
-    date_end: ''
+    date_end: '2023-08-01'
     description: |2-
-      I lead my team at the Headquarters Weapons and Tactics Element, responsible for developing and deploying weapons and tactics capabilities.
+      As the Flight Chief for Headquarters Weapons and Tactics, I am responsible for leading my team in the development and deployment of cutting-edge weapons and tactics capabilities for the United States Space Force.
+This requires me to stay up-to-date on the latest advancements in technology and to work closely with cross-functional teams to deliver results that meet the needs of our organization.
+I take pride in my ability to motivate and inspire my team to perform at their best, and I am committed to driving innovation and excellence in everything that we do.
   - title: Various Assignments
     company: United States Air Force
     company_url: 'https://www.af.mil'